strawberry-graphql/strawberry-django/docs/index.md

 > [!WARNING]
 > You'll notice a familiar statement, `fruits: list[Fruit]`.
 We already used this statement in the previous step in `types.py`.
-> Seeing it twice can be a point of confusion when you're first getting to grips with graph and strawberry.
+> Seeing it twice can be a point of confusion when you're first getting to grips with graphQL and strawberry.
 >
 > The purpose here is similar but subtly different.
 Previously, the syntax defined that it was possible to make a query that **traverses** within the graph, from a Color to a list of Fruits.
 > Here, the usage defines a [**root** query](https://strawberry.rocks/docs/general/queries) (a bit like an entrypoint into the graph).